 By Stacy M. Brown, NNPA Newswire Senior National Correspondent

-The post Black man forced into slave labor wins $550k judgement appeared first on Atlanta Daily World.
+The post Indiana State Police Investigating Death of Black Woman in Custody appeared first on Atlanta Daily World.